-In order for you to use the name Student Venture or Campus Crusade for Christ for your ministry or activities, you need to apply and be accepted.
+In order for you to use the name Student Venture or Cru for your ministry or activities, you need to apply and be accepted.
 Also all volunteers who work with Student Venture need to apply.

 Step 4: Recruit a Team

 Explain the vision for your ministry with others and give them specific roles to play.
 It is important to choose the right people for your team.

 Step 5: Create a Ministry Plan

 You may want to begin by downloading a planning worksheet.
 Here are some important steps for creating a ministry plan:

 - First, find others who will pray with you and for you.